Cyprus

 Current environmental issues affecting the Cypriot people: water resource problems (no natural reservoir catchments, the seasonal disparity in rainfall, seawater intrusion to islands largest aquifer, increased salination in the north); water pollution from sewage, industrial wastes, and pesticides; coastal degradation; erosion; loss of wildlife habitats from urbanization.

-Google maps Cyprus
+Google Maps Cyprus

 The capital and other divisions